awhipp/evetrade/README.md

-# EVE Trade Finder v3.1.0
+# EVE Trade Finder v4.0.0 Beta

 ## About
-Implements the EVE Crest API to find:
+Implements the EVE ESI API to find:

 * the best trades between stations.
 * the best margins inside your own station.

 Select which of the station you are docked in.
 It will return a lazy-loaded table of trades you can make at other station.
 Allows table sorting on any of the fields to see what items are selling at your hub for a low price and can be sold at another hub for a higher price.

+### V4.0.0b Implements new ESI API
+* Cut down load times to seconds instead of minutes (instead of 7 minutes)
+* Currently only applies to Route trading (Station trading update to come but its still pretty fast)
+* No longer show scams (filters by min volume required = 1)
+* Updating rows currently disabled
+* Restricted to 25 stations in custom route trading instead of 10.
+* Slightly updated UI

 ### V3.1.2 Input Bug Fixed
 * Allow for decimals to be entered